paul-distefano/graphrag-toolkit/docs/indexing.md

 Using the `LexicalGraphIndex` you can perform the extract and build stages separately.
 This is useful if you want to extract the graph once, and then build it multiple times (in different environments, for example.)

-When you run the extract and build stages separately, you can persist the extracted chunks to the filesystem at the end of the extract stage, and then consume these same chunks in the build stage.
-Use the graphrag-toolkit's `FileBasedChunks` class to persist and then retrieve JSON-serialized LlamaIndex nodes.
+When you run the extract and build stages separately, you can persist the extracted chunks to Amazon S3 or to the filesystem at the end of the extract stage, and then consume these same chunks in the build stage.
+Use the graphrag-toolkit's `S3BasedChunks` and `FileBasedChunks` classes to persist and then retrieve JSON-serialized LlamaIndex nodes.

-The following example shows how to use a `FileBaseChunks` handler to persist extracted chunks to the filesystem at the end of the extract stage:
+The following example shows how to use a `S3BasedChunks` handler to persist extracted chunks to an Amazon S3 bucket at the end of the extract stage:

 ```
 from graphrag_toolkit import LexicalGraphIndex
 from graphrag_toolkit.storage import GraphStoreFactory
 from graphrag_toolkit.storage import VectorStoreFactory
-from graphrag_toolkit.indexing.load import FileBasedChunks
+from graphrag_toolkit.indexing.load import S3BasedChunks

 from llama_index.readers.web import SimpleWebPageReader

 import nest_asyncio
 nest_asyncio.apply()

-file_based_chunks = FileBasedChunks('./extracted/')
+chunks = S3BasedChunks(
+    region='us-east-1',
+    bucket_name='my-bucket',
+    key_prefix='extracted',
+    collection_id='12345',
+    s3_encryption_key_id='arn:aws:kms:us-east-1:222222222222:key/99169dcb-12ce-4493-942b-1523125d7339'
+)

 graph_store = GraphStoreFactory.for_graph_store(graph_store_info)
 vector_store = VectorStoreFactory.for_vector_store(vector_store_info)